Energiz3r/HydroTek/README.md

   * 2x grow lights
   * 2x nutrient pumps
 * Buzzer / LED to alert user to lost WiFi signal, temperature extremes, nutrient pump faults, or full / empty nutrient / run-off tanks
-* The board can be powered either through the barrel jack as designed or using a USB power source plugged into the ESP32
+* The board can be powered either through the barrel jack as designed or using a USB power source plugged into the ESP32 (Note: the USB power source must be sufficient to run both the HydroTek and any connected relays)

 I2C pH sensors *could* be connected using a kit [such as this](https://www.sparkfun.com/products/10972), however pH meters are supposed to be kept in a storage solution and aren't suitable for constant monitoring, therefore this was excluded from the feature set.